 must export it.

-You can view the value of a variable with echo
+You can view the value of a variable with echo.

-distinguishes between the variable FILE
+The prefix $ distinguishes between the variable FILE and the string

-1 |
+1 | |

-You can also format string and numbers quite intuitively, since printf
+You can also format string and numbers quite intuitively, since printf formatting

 is commonly found in many programming languages, including C and Python.

-As you can also see, comments are prefixed by #
+As you can also see, comments are prefixed by #.

-1 |
+1 | |

 A use case of this would be formatting commands without dumping everything on a single unreadable line.

-1 |
+1 | |

 A tidbit you might notice: you can separate commands with semicolons (like C and Java), and you can write multi-line commands with \ (like Python).